-On May 29th we celebrate World Digestive Health Day!
+On May 29th each year we celebrate World Digestive Health Day!

 This event is held in support of an annual tradition initiated by the World Gastroenterology Organisation.
-The aim of the campaign is to help spread awareness of digestive health.
-Each year focuses on a particular digestive disease or digestive health-related aspect.
-This year’s theme is "colorectal cancer".
+Each year the campaign focuses on a particular digestive health-related topic, aiming to help spread awareness of digestive health.

 Interested in learning more?

 To highlight this year’s official theme “Your Digestive Health: A Healthy Gut From the Start”, we published an article by Raanan Shamir (UEG Research Committee Member and ESPGHAN Representative) on the importance of early preventative measures to ensure a healthy digestive system.

 Following this year’s launch of our latest publication, the key findings from the White Book 2 study, we dedicated the entire month of May to a public awareness campaign that deep-dived into digestive diseases and cancers across Europe, with a particular focus on the burden, economic impact and research gaps.

 The burden of digestive diseases

 Digestive diseases exert a substantial public health and economic burden across Europe.
 In 2019 alone, there were approximately 498,000 deaths and 332,000,000 prevalent cases of digestive diseases.
 This upward trend in the number of cases is concerning as several digestive diseases are associated with an increased risk of digestive cancers.